Country Guide: Brazil

 - Diplomats must be in Brazil prior to shipment arrival to apply for the required Brazilian documents and may import duty free.

-- Diplomats may import household appliances if in the possession the shipper for 6 months and appropriate to the rest of the shipment.
+- Diplomats may import household appliances if in the possession of the owner of the goods for 6 months and appropriate to the rest of the shipment.

 - A CPF number is mandatory for all shipments.

-- Goods can only be imported after the Visa is authorized by the Brazilian authorities and the Residence Permit / Visa is stamped in the Passport by the Brazilian Federal Police; the Shipment will be Customs cleared under a bond, signed by the shipper (non-Diplomats).
+- Goods can only be imported after the visa is authorized by the Brazilian authorities and the residence permit / visa is stamped in the passport by the Brazilian Federal Police;

 - Electrical / electronic items must be declared showing brand name, model, and serial number.

-- Shipments must arrive in Brazil within 180 days after arrival of shipper.
+- Shipments must arrive in Brazil within 180 days after arrival of owner of the goods.

 - Wooden packing material must be fumigated and a fumigation certificate must be sent to the agent with the OBL prior to shipment.

-- Items imported will have to be exported when the shipper leaves Brazil (non-Diplomats).
+- Items imported will have to be exported when the owner of the goods leaves Brazil (non-diplomats).

-- Returning citizens or those who possess a permanent Visa must have lived abroad for at least 365 continuous days prior to relocation to Brazil.
+- Returning citizens or those who possess a permanent visa must have lived abroad for at least 12 contiguous months prior to relocation to Brazil.